paulwizviz/learn-tendermint/docs/tendermint.md

 # Tendermint

-The term `tendermint` is confusing; it refers to many things depending on your point of view.
-Let's unpack what that term means.

-* Tendermint vs Cosmos
-* Tendermint from a developer's perspective

-The comparison between Tendermint vs Cosmos discussed in [Tendermint & Cosmos SDK Demystified](https://medium.com/coinmonks/tendermint-cosmos-sdk-demystified-47385cf77cf6).
-The subject of CosmosSDK is left for discuss later.
-For now, just think of CosmosSDK as a superset of Tendermint.
+First, Tendermint and Cosmos or Cosmos SDK belongs to the same family of software tools.
+We won't elaborate on the differences between the tools.
+You can read the difference in [Tendermint & Cosmos SDK Demystified](https://medium.com/coinmonks/tendermint-cosmos-sdk-demystified-47385cf77cf6).
+For now, think of Tendermint as the basic building block of Cosmos.
+We'll discuss the features of Cosmos details in other section of this project.

-Fron a developer's perspective, Tendermint is:
+Second, the term `tendermint` encompass several things, and these are:

 * an open source Go based projects;
-* a collecion of tools to help you develop replicated application (i.e. the basis for Layer 1 of a blockchain stack);
-* an orchestrator to instantiate practical Byzantine Fault Tolerant (pBFT) consensus engine;
+* a practical Byzantine Fault Tolerant (pBFT) consensus engine - i.e. the Tendermint Core;
-* a library for the creation of Application BlockChain Interface (ABCI) applications.
+* a library for the creation of Application Blockchain Interface (ABCI) applications.

+These elements combined to help you developed replicated state machines or Layer 1 of a blockchain protocol.

-## Tendermint source code
+## Tendermint Source Code

-The project\s source code is [(https://github.com/tendermint/tendermint.git](https://github.com/tendermint/tendermint.git).
+Tendermint's source code is located in [(https://github.com/tendermint/tendermint.git](https://github.com/tendermint/tendermint.git).

-From the source code, you derived:
+You use the source to generate:

-* a `ABCI-CLI` tool;
-* an orchesttration tool named `tendermint` to execute an engine known as `tendermint core`;
+* an orchestration tool named `tendermint` to manage a running `tendermint core`;
-* a series of cli tools. also known as `tendermint`, to diagnose a running `tendermint core`;
-* a set of Go based packages (or libraries) to help you build `ABCI` application.
+* a Go based packages (or libraries) to help you build `ABCI` application;
+* an `ABCI-CLI` tool to help you debug ABCI applications.

-## Tendermint core
+## Tendermint Core

 The tendermint core is an executable process comprise of these elements: